DavidAppleyard.com

 (3) Another wave of violence has struck the West Bank.

-(2) If you waive your right to something you opt to do without it.
+(2) If you waive your right to something, you opt to do without it.

 whose + who's "Whose racquet is that?"
-"It's Melissa's."

-"Who's Melissa?"
 "She's my doubles partner!"

 "You're joking!"